• Skip to main content

 Tips for the Best Chocolate Chia Seed Pudding

-2. Chill overnight for best results: A couple hours in the fridge will work, but overnight gives you that thick, creamy, pudding-like consistency we all love.
+2. Chill overnight for creaminess: A few hours in the fridge works, but chilling overnight gives you that perfect thick pudding texture.
+The flavors also deepen as the pudding rests.

-Chia seed pudding is delicious on its own, but pairing it with the right sides can make it even more satisfying.
+Chia seed pudding is delicious on its own, but pairing it with the right sides takes it to the next level.
+Try topping with fresh berries, granola, or a dollop of nut butter for added texture and flavor.

 How to Store Chocolate Chia Seed Pudding

-To keep your chocolate chia seed pudding fresh and delicious, store it in an airtight container in the refrigerator.
-It will stay good for up to 5 days, making it perfect for meal prep!
-For easy grab-and-go servings, divide the pudding into individual jars or containers before chilling.
+Store your vegan chocolate chia pudding in an airtight container in the fridge for up to 5 days.
+For easy grab-and-go servings, divide the pudding into individual jars or containers.

-If the pudding thickens too much over time, simply stir in a splash of non-dairy milk to loosen it up.
-While freezing is an option, it may slightly alter the texture, so for the best consistency, enjoy it fresh from the fridge.
+If the pudding thickens too much, stir in a splash of non-dairy milk to loosen it up.
+While freezing is an option, the texture may change slightly.

 Recipe FAQs